Hand on Your Heart: Music video

 "Hand on Your Heart" was accompanied with colorful music video directed by Chris Langman and shot at Minogue's hometown in Melbourne in March 1989.
 The video features Minogue dancing in a modern house.
 She appears wearing a dress with a big heart on it that changes colour between vibrant colours of red, blue and yellow, Minogue travels from room to room, dancing playfully for the camera.
 Langman admitted to dissatisfaction with the finished video, which was produced under unusually tight deadlines.
-It was his final collaboration with Kylie, who filmed most of her subsequent videos in the UK.
+According to Minogue's then boyfriend and label mate Jason Donovan, PWL Records was highly displeased with the video.
+It was Langman's final collaboration with Kylie, who filmed most of her subsequent videos in the UK.

 A live version of the video was also released and featured Minogue performing a special "live remix" in Japan, both versions featured on Kylie's Greatest Hits 87-97 DVD.
 An alternate version of the "Hand on Your Heart" video was broadcast on UK TV pre-release, but has never been screened again.
 On this version Minogue's shoes spin on camera and introduce all three of her new outfits of matching colours.
 Only one "shoe spin" remains on the final version.
 Released to music video channels prior to the single's commercial release, the video was a hit, gaining significant airplay on music video channels.
 The video was released commercially on the Ultimate Kylie companion DVD, released in December 2004.